lucatume/wp-browser/docs/installation.md

 composer require --dev lucatume/wp-browser
 ```
 This will install the latest stable version of wp-browser and, along with it, Codeception and PHPUnit in the `vendor` folder of your project.
-Once that's done it's time to move to the setup.
+Once that's done it's time to move to the [setup and configuration of wp-browser](configuration.md).